Spider Vein Treatment Los Angeles

 In the follow-up visits, whether you receive additional treatments or not, Dr. R. Dishakjian will carefully monitor your progress ensuring a smooth, rapid healing process and the best possible cosmetically appealing outcome.

-Please go to before and after spider vein sclerotherapy picture gallery to have an idea on the range of veins we treat at our vein clinic and the treatment outcome you can expect.
+Please visit our before and after spider vein sclerotherapy picture gallery to have an idea on the range of veins we treat at our vein clinic and the treatment outcome you can expect.

 The Sclerotherapy Procedure

 During the treatment session, you will be seated in a comfortable position.
 Dr. Dishakjian will clean the skin covering the spider veins with a disinfectant.
-Then, he will use a hand-held device to illuminate the skin from beneath and identify even the smallest spider veins and the underlying feeding reticular veins.
+Then, he will use a hand-held device to illuminate the skin from beneath to identify even the smallest spider veins and the underlying feeding reticular veins.

 Once Dr. Dishakjian clearly sees the problematic veins, he will use a very fine needle and sequentially inject a sclerosing solution right into the veins.
 In a few minutes, the injected areas will appear a little swollen, raised, sometimes red or blue, like a bruise.

 In the hands of experienced vein doctors, like Dr. Dishakjian, the discomfort of vein treatment by means of sclerotherapy is minimal or at least easily tolerable for the vast majority of patients.

 An occasional spot may be more sensitive than others, but generally, the procedure should be well tolerated for most patients; even the needle-phobic ones.
 In fact, most patients are pleasantly surprised at how little discomfort occurs during spider vein removal with sclerotherapy.